diagrams/diagrams-doc/manual/diagrams-manual.rst

 attributes as well; for details, see `Style and attribute internals`_.

 In many examples, you will see attributes applied to diagrams using the `(#)` operator.
-However, keep in mind that there is nothing special about this operator as far as attributes are concerned.
+Keep in mind that there is nothing special about this operator as far as attributes are concerned.
 It is merely backwards function application, which is used for attributes since it often reads better to have the main diagram come first, followed by modifications to its attributes.
+See `Postfix transformation`_.

 In general, inner attributes (that is, attributes applied earlier) override outer ones.
 Note, however, that this is not a requirement.
-Each attribute may define its own specific method for combining multiple instances.
+Each attribute may define its own specific method for combining multiple values.
 See `Style and attribute internals`_ for more details.

 Most of the attributes discussed in this section are defined in